-Establishment of A Quorum
+Establishment of a Quorum

 A quorum of the Board is a majority of the membership of the Board.
 No vote or other board action may be taken unless there is a quorum present.
 Except as provided in Policy 1.6.1- ATTENDING MEETINGS REMOTELY, a Board member must be physically present at a meeting to be counted toward establishing a quorum or to be eligible to vote.
 A majority of the quorum voting affirmatively is necessary for the passage of any motion.
-A quorum must be physically present for a board to enter executive session for any reason.
+A quorum must be physically present for a board to enter executive session.

-Voting and Failure to Vote
+Voting and failure to vote

-Except as provided in Policy 1.61- ATTENDING MEETING REMOTELY, all Board members, including the President, shall vote on each motion, following a second and discussion of that motion.
+Except as provided in Policy 1.61- ATTENDING MEETING REMOTELY, a All Board members, including the President, shall vote on each motion, following a second and discussion of that motion.